wholeGenomeSequencingAnalysisPipeline/BacPipe/README.md

 # Contact:

-For questions, bugs and suggestions, please refer to XX@X.X Developed by XXX 2017
+For questions, bugs and suggestions, please refer to basilbritto.xavier@uantwerpen.be and mohamed.mysara@gmail.com Developed by Mohamed Mysara 2019